The policy sets out how Housing SA manages situations where customers have an interest in residential property.

 Residential property

-Housing SA won’t offer public or Aboriginal housing to customers with an interest in residential property, except if they have exceptional circumstances in line with the Eligibility for public housing policy.
+Housing SA won’t offer public or Aboriginal housing to customers who own or partly own residential property, except if they have exceptional circumstances in line with the Eligibility for housing policy.

-People are considered to have an interest in residential property if either of the below apply:
+People are considered to own or partly own residential property if either of the below apply:

 None of the below are considered to be residential property:

-Tenants and other occupants with an interest in residential property
+Tenants and other occupants who own or partly own residential property

-Tenants may be in breach of their lease agreement, also known as the Conditions of Tenancy, if they or another occupant in their household has an interest in residential property.
+Tenants may be in breach of their lease agreement, also known as the Conditions of Tenancy, if they or another occupant in their household owns or partly owns residential property.

-If a tenant or other occupant has an interest in residential property, Housing SA may:
+If a tenant or other occupant owns or partly owns residential property, Housing SA may:

 Related information